Ojos del Salado Volcano (6.893 masl) Expedition

 Guide and assistant guide and assistant mountain cook:

-• Bilingual high mountain guide with international WFR NASAR (Wilderness First Responder) certification.
+• Bilingual high mountain guide/driver with international IML UIMLA and WFR NASAR (Wilderness First Responder) certifications.

 • Assistant Guide with international WFR NASAR certification (Wilderness First Responder).

-• Mountain cook (in this itinerary it is considered from the 3rd person).
+• Mountain cook (in this itinerary it is considered from the 3rd person) with international WFR NASAR certification (Wilderness First Responder).

 Photographic service:

-• We provide to our clients a photographic set.
+• We provide to our clients a photographic set (by link).

-• Satelital telephones Iridium Latin America plan (The use of the satelital telephone has a service charge associated with the use of your minutes, value per minute $2.000 CLP).
+• Satellite phones Iridium Latin America plan (The use of the satellite phone has a service charge associated with the use of your minutes, value per minute $2.000 CLP).

 This itinerary does not include: